![]() |

 wanted to be a film star and not (a television star)," Patrick

+said.
 In 2007, he returned to daytime television with another short stint on Days of Our Lives in the contract role of Jett Carver . "(It was the) same stuff really.
 I had a better story involvement to begin with, but it eventually went south," said Patrick.
 "They may have been shocked by my PLAYGIRL."

 Patrick posed for PLAYGIRL magazine in 2007.
 Patrick is